glwu/WinT-Messenger/Readme.md

 ### Notes

 This project's code is divided in modules, so you can take the code from an individual module, such as the LAN Chat module (qchat) and easily implement it in your program.
-Each chat module is completely standalone and has an example

 For the moment, we have implemented the following modules: